The Youthful Offenders, Destitute, and Neglected Children's Act established the Neglected Children's Department.

 The work of the Department included correspondence with children, especially older ones, their parents, foster parents, and employers.
 The Department also carried out inspections of the homes where wards of state lived.
 The officials maintained a separate file for each child that contained correspondence, inspectors' reports, and other information about his or her life.
 In 2014, the Tasmanian Archive and Heritage Office holds these files.

 Seager lived on the grounds of the New Town Charitable Institution where, according to Naomi Parry, the whole family helped destitute people who turned up at all hours of the day and night.
 This was important career preparation for the eldest son, Charles, who was appointed as a clerk in 1900.
 His father had pushed for the appointment, arguing that he was 'peculiarly adapted for the service required', and, since he lived on the premises would help with work after hours.
-Charles Seager went on to become the Chief Clerk and in 1923 the Administrator of Charitable Grants.
+Charles Seager went on to become the Chief Clerk in the Chief Secretary's Office and, in 1923, the Administrator of Charitable Grants.
 In 1934, he became the Director of Social Services, retiring in 1941.

 He was also frustrated by the terms of the Act which did not allow children to be committed solely on the grounds of destitution.
 Instead their parents had to be persuaded to surrender them as 'uncontrollable'.